Organize your kitchen like a pro with these tips from a Houston organizing expert

 • Organize in a drawer near the stove using liners, in the pantry or cupboard shelf using tiered shelves or a lazy susan, or if you are lucky enough in your built in spice pull out drawer

-• Again, get ALL Tupperware out.
+• Again, get all plastic containers out.
 Match lids to containers.

 • Recycle what is stained, scratched, deformed, microwaved to extinction, or has no top to match

-• Keep Tupperware to a minimum, it takes up a lot of space and most people have way too much!
+• Keep plastic containers to a minimum, it takes up a lot of space and most people have way too much!

-• Convert plastic to Pyrex glass for storage.
+• Convert plastic containers to glass containers for storage.
 Much better for food, clean up, re-heating, and will last forever

 Nancy Devlin owns and runs Efficient Living, a Houston-based organizing service.
 From file management to full-home decluttering, Devlin has helped her clients transform chaos into order since 2009.